open5e/open5e/source/Spellcasting/casting-a-spell.rst

 don't combine, however.
 Instead, the most potent effect---such as the highest bonus---from those castings applies while their durations overlap.

-For example, if two clerics cast *bless* on the same target, that character gains the spell's benefit only once; he or she doesn't get to roll two bonus dice.
+For example, if two clerics cast :ref:`srd:bless` on the same target, that character gains the spell's benefit only once; he or she doesn't get to roll two bonus dice.